wuyichen24/system-design-knowledge/patterns/external_api_patterns/API_Gateway.md

 ## Solution
 ### Concepts
-- Implements a service that’s the entry point into the microservices-based application from external clients
+- Implements a service that’s the single entry point into the backend services from external clients.
-- Decoupling clients from services.
+- Offloads cross-cutting functionalities from individual services to the API gateway.

 ### Functions
-- **Routing**: Routes requests to one or more backend services
+- **Request Routing**: Routes requests to one or more backend services, using layer 7 routing.
 - **API Composition/Aggregation**: Aggregates multiple individual requests into a single request.
 - **Monitoring**
    - Metrics collection: Collects metrics on API usage